- What is the eduroam service?

-- Information for Cardiff University staff and students visiting other institutions
+- Cardiff University staff and students visiting other institutions

 - Useful websites, guides and help

-Before visiting an institution, check whether they participate in the eduroam service.
+Before visiting an institution, check whether it participates in the eduroam service.
 A map of participating institutions throughout the UK is available at JANET Roaming - National Locations.

 Your username is in the following format: email@example.com.
 Note: this is not your email address.